 Still, the beast could run, so he put aside the spectacle to concentrate on the matter at hand, defending his city.
 With luck, Sovanna would have the plaza fortified with barricades to hold the Defiled back.
 It wasn’t an ideal situation, defending three fronts in such a small area with no way for each barricade to directly support the others, but it was the best choice given the circumstances.
 As he approached the gate, he found the winding streets empty of servants and civilians, his soldiers and guards scattered about further back into the city than he would like.
 Every spare soldier would be needed to hold back the Defiled and only a modicum of trust in his interim Guard Captain kept him from ordering every warrior he passed to make for the plaza.
 Perhaps she had a plan in mind and he was only seeing a small part.

 To his enormous relief, Tongzu found the plaza well defended with a makeshift wooden wall in place, his soldiers saluting as he arrived.
-From the city walls proper, a catapult creaked into action as it loosed a stone, the projecting arcing through the air to crash in the plaza.
+From the city walls proper, a catapult creaked into action as it loosed a stone, the projectile arcing through the air to crash into the plaza.
 Things weren’t so far gone then, with no assault on the barricade yet, so perhaps there was time to save the day.

 Leaving Vichear behind, he made his way to the military barracks, the same building from which he’d planned his disastrous assault on the gates.
 Marching into his office, he found Sovanna standing at the window beside a bald tribesman.
 Disturbingly, the tribesman stood in front with Sovanna looking out over his shoulder, an unequal partnership at a glance.
 Well, the woman couldn’t be faulted, she was new to command, but this could not stand.
 Noticing his arrival far too late, she cast him a worried glance while saluting, taking in his puffing chest and reddened skin.
 “Greetings Magistrate.
 Ye shouldn’t have come, the healer said ye were to rest in bed, snug and sound.”